clementpouget/3D_optrode_holders/README.md

 This repo holds the 3D files for optrodes holder used in my poster (optrode_holder_flicre_v2.ipt), and also in the lab to give another example of use (optrode_holder_maelle.ipt).

+This holder was inspired by the UCLA miniscope 3D printed lens holder that is available to print [here](https://www.shapeways.com/product/MRPGX86NR/grin-lens-holder-3-51-0-575mm-opening-32x?optionId=68028334) (if anybody can put their hand on an actual reference, it would be mch appreciated).

 ## optrode_holder_flicre_v2.ipt

 ### In this case, the holder is: